-But many financial professionals are warning the economy may not have immunity to battle this pandemic.
+Many financial professionals are warning that the economy may not have the immunity to battle the coronavirus pandemic.
 According to the Organization for Economic Cooperation and Development (OECD), the global economy now faces “its biggest challenge since the financial crisis”.

 “With the world’s economy already weakened by trade wars and political turmoil, Covid-19 risks causing a global recession, if prompt and appropriate governments’ intervention are not implemented,” said Dr Maria Rana, an expert in economics and finance at the University of Salford Business School.

-Below she answers our top industry queries amidst this outbreak..
+Below, she answers our top industry queries during this outbreak.

-Business advice (BA): Do you think the UK economy has already been hit harder by CV than opposed to SARS?
+Business Advice (BA): Do you think the UK economy has already been hit harder by coronavirus than SARS?

-BA: What advice can you provide industry owners?
+BA: What advice can you give to SME owners at this time?

 Sign up to our newsletter to get the latest from Business Advice.